scymz2/MSDI_TOOL/README.md

 ## 1.Introduction

-This is the util tools for my MSC project: "Registration of UAV Imagery to Aerial and Satellite Imagery" at the university of manchester, supervised by Terence Patrick Morley.
+This is the util tools for Mochuan Zhan's MSC project: "Registration of UAV Imagery to Aerial and Satellite Imagery" at the University of Manchester (https://www.manchester.ac.uk/), supervised by Dr.Terence Patrick Morley.

-The basic idea of the project is to investigate various methods for the registration of downward-facing (nadir) drone imagery to higher altitude aerial and satellite imagery (Google, Bing), and possibly develop a system base on visual localization and navigation of drones (UAV) as opposed to using a satellite navigation system such as GPS.
+The basic idea of the project is to investigate various methods for the registration of downward-facing (nadir) drone imagery to higher altitude aerial and satellite imagery (Google, Bing), and possibly develop a system based on visual localization and navigation of drones (UAV) as opposed to using a satellite navigation system such as GPS.
+This project is based on the research of local feature detectors and high-throughput computing techniques.

+This tool has four main functions:
+* Automatic camera calibration and image undistortion (checkerboard image required).
+* Obtaining corresponding Google/Bing satellite maps based on a batch of given images (GPS data required).
+* Read/Copy/Delete/Modify EXIF data for a batch of images.
+* A program with GUI used for selecting ground control points (GCPs) from both sensed image and reference image and auto-generate config file.

 ## 2.Dataset
-The dataset used in this project is MSDI (Manchester Surface Drone Imagery) which collected and processed by myself.
+The dataset used in this project is MSDI (Manchester Surface Drone Imagery) which was collected and processed by Mochuan Zhan, supervised by Dr.Terence Patrick Morley.
-The image dataset could be found using the DIO: or the Link:
+The image dataset could be found throughing the DIO: or the Link:

-The dataset contains totally 536 drone images of the city of manchester (447 downward facing and 89 45-degree forward facing) and 26 checkboard images taken by drone for camera calibration.
+The dataset contains 599 drone images of Manchester (447 downward facing, 89 45-degree forward facing, and 64 0-degree forward facing), 26 checkboard images taken by drone for camera calibration, camera internal parameter matrix and distortion matrix.

 ## 3.File Structure
 ```